Sm1te/Capstone-project/README.md

 # Clustering Approach:
 To compare the similarities of two cities, we decided to explore neighborhoods, segment them, and group them into clusters to find similar neighborhoods in a big city like New York and Toronto.
 To be able to do that, we need to cluster data which is a form of unsupervised machine learning: k-means clustering algorithm.

+# Part2:
+## Conclusion Section:
+In this project, using k-means cluster algorithm I separated the neighborhood into 10(Ten) different clusters and for 180 different lattitude and logitude from dataset, which have very-similar neighborhoods around them.
+Using the charts above results presented to a particular neighborhood based on average house prices and school rating have been made.

+I feel rewarded with the efforts and believe this course with all the topics covered is well worthy of appreciation.
+This project has shown me a practical application to resolve a real situation that has impacting personal and financial impact using Data Science tools.
+The mapping with Folium is a very powerful technique to consolidate information and make the analysis and decision better with confidence.

+Future Works:
+This project can be continued for making it more precise in terms to find best house in Scarborough.
+Best means on the basis of all required things(daily needs or things we need to live a better life) around and also in terms of cost effective.